Travel Information | Visit Chiba | Latest update:2023/08/29

 Chiba Prefecture is located just to the east of Tokyo, the capital of Japan.
-The prefecture is mostly situated on the Boso Peninsula, its eastern and southern coasts surrounded by the Pacific Ocean, and its western shores bordered by Tokyo Bay.
+Chiba is mostly situated on the Boso Peninsula, its eastern and southern coasts surrounded by the Pacific Ocean, and its western shores bordered by Tokyo Bay.
 The prefecture boasts an extensive transportation infrastructure–which includes Narita International Airport–and serves a major role in Japan’s domestic and international economy.

 Beyond Chiba’s bustling cityscapes, you’ll find a countryside characterized by idyllic natural scenery.
 Fittingly, the prefecture’s name comprises the kanji characters meaning “thousand” (千) and “leaf” (葉).
 Surrounded by the sea on three sides, Chiba is also heavily influenced by a rich maritime culture.
 Thanks to these natural blessings, the agricultural and fishing industries have thrived here for centuries.

 In order to help visitors plan travel experiences that best suit them, we divided Chiba into five distinct areas: Greater Tokyo, Near Narita, the Inner Coast, the Boso Hills, and the Pacific Coast.

 Northwestern Chiba is located within the Greater Tokyo metropolitan area, making it an easily-accessible destination from central Tokyo, especially by train.
 The modern cities here along Tokyo Bay are home to a number of world-class facilities and shopping centers, including: Tokyo Disney Resort; Makuhari Messe, an international convention and event space; and AEON MALL Makuhari New City, one of Japan’s largest shopping malls.